-N/A The system BIOS will never turn off the screen.

-Suspend The screen is off when the system is in the Suspend

-mode.

-Standby The screen is off when the system is in the Standby
+- N/A The system BIOS will never turn off the screen.
+Suspend The screen is off when the system is in the Suspend mode.
+Standby The screen is off when the system is in the Standby - Standby The screen is off when the system is in the Standby mode.

-mode.